oVirt/ovirt-site/source/develop/release-management/features/gluster/gluster-dr.html.md

 *   Status: Design
 *   Last updated date: 2 Sep 2016

+## Background

+There are currently DR and backup solutions available with oVirt, but these solutions either rely on backup agents running on the virtual machines or elaborate steps to configure and use the Backup APIs.
+In almost all cases, these rely on some third party software to sync the backed up content to a remote site.
+We need a fully integrated disaster recovery solution that is easy to setup and manage.
+In addition, the steps for recovery of data in case of disaster should be simple and clearly outlined.

+If using gluster as storage backend, there is no need for third party software, as gluster provides a way to sync data from one site to any other site (remote or local).
+This feature page aims to provide details for this integration

 ## Requirements

-* Provide a mirror of the oVirt DC to a secondary site at a different location, so that in case of disaster, the data at the secondary site can be used to bring the enviroment back online
+* Data to be mirrored/synced to a secondary site (at a remote location), so that in case of disaster, the data at the secondary site can be used to bring the enviroment back online
+* The data at secondary site should be in a consistent state and has to be recoverable.
-* The replication/mirroring of data is periodic which is configurable by the user.
-The replication interval will determine how far behind the data at the secondary site is.
-The solution does not aim to provide continuous data protection
+* The syncing of data should be periodic and user should be able to configure the frequency.
+This frequency will determine how far behind the data at secondary site is.
-* Allow monitoring the progress/status of replication
+* User should be able to monitor the progress/status of sync
-* DR solution should not affect the functioning of the oVirt deployment - that is, no performance hits, no VMs being stopped or paused.
+* The DR syncing process should not affect the functioning of the primary site - i.e, no downtime for guests

 ## Solution